 Michele S. Skelton

-Associate Professor of Integrative Health Science; Lynn and Mark Hollis Chair of Health and Wellness
+Associate Professor of Health Sciences; Lynn and Mark Hollis Chair of Health and Wellness

 Michele Skelton has been teaching undergraduate students at Stetson University since 1993.
 She is a strong advocate of the complementary nature of anatomical structure to function.
 She often utilizes this principle in teaching, encouraging students to study physiology as a biography and apply the content they learn to their bodies now and for a lifetime.
 She mentors students to be lifelong learners and healthy, health-conscious global citizens.